NorbertFenk/gitroduction/README.md

 ![alt text](https://github.com/NorbertFenk/gitroduction/blob/master/git-lifecycle.png)

-Please do the following instructions to get some handson experience.
+Please do the following instructions to get some hands-on experience.
-So you have a folder and whici is a git repository if you used the ***git init*** command.
+So you have a folder which is a git repository if you used the ***git init*** command.
 Make a new empty file e.g. with the following command.
 ```
 touch first.txt